CrimRabbit/PromodoroAndroid/README.md

 # PromodoroAndroid

-Android app for Term4 1D using a promodoro timer.
+Android app for SUTD Term4 1D.

+Creating an app to allow users to view their use of a physical Promodoro timer through Android.